oaeproject/Hilary/README.md

 If you need to tail the logs of a specific server for debugging, try running `docker logs -f oae-hilary` (for the `oae-hilary` service).

 If you're having network problems, run `docker network inspect bridge` for check container network configuration or `docker inspect oae-hilary` to take a look at `oae-hilary` container details.

+--

+For making it easy to manage docker containers and images, we have included [portainer](http://portainer.io/) in the `docker-compose.yml` file.
+Portainer is easily installed and becomes accessible via `http://DOCKER_HOST:9000` when `docker-compose up` is ran.
+More information on Portainer at [the official documentation website](https://portainer.readthedocs.io/en/stable/).

 ### Setup